 L. Scott Bailey - The Genius Behind Automobile Quarterly

 Founder, former owner and publisher of Automotive Quarterly, L. Scott Bailey, has died at age 87.

 Debuting in 1962, Bailey's new automotive effort changed the game in the U.S. car buff publishing world.
 Offered in the form of a hard-bound book, AQ contained stories written with passion and knowledge by America's best car experts.
 Photo quality was far above that of the car mags of the period.
 There were no ads accepted.
 Like a magazine, it required a subscription commitment from its readers.
 For a little extra, personalized copies were offered with the subscriber's name embossed in gold leaf on the front cover.

-Priced at $21 for a four-issue subscription, it was priced far above typical monthly auto periodicals, such as Car Life, Motor Trend and Road & Track, which could be had for 50¢ a copy at the newsstand - less if you chose an annual subscription.
+Priced at $21 for a four-issue subscription, it cost far more than typical monthly auto periodicals, such as Car Life, Motor Trend and Road & Track, which could be had for 50¢ a copy at the newsstand - less if you chose an annual subscription.
 Back in the day, such mags had 100-110 pages - about the same as AQ.
 But Automotive Quarterly carried no ads, so the purchaser was assured of over 100 pages of vehicular content.

 Well-known writing pros and experts who contributed to AQ included Henry Austin Clark Jr., Beverly Rae Kimes, Peter Helck, Jan Norbye, Brock Yates, Ralph Stein, Gordon Buehrig, Virgil Exner, Alexis de Sakhnoffsky and many more.